google/fully-homomorphic-encryption/transpiler/docs/build_your_own_demo.md

 4. The `TFHESecretKeySet` encryption key is created with the aforementioned `TFHEParameters` and a `std::array<uint32_t, 3>` (i.e., an array of 3 unsigned 32-bit integers).
-5. The encrypted input and output data must be stored in an FHE-supported data type.
-These are defined in [transpiler/data/fhe_data.h](../data/fhe_data.h).
+5. The encrypted input and output data must be stored in a TFHE-supported data type.
+These are defined in [transpiler/data/tfhe_data.h](../data/tfhe_data.h).
 6. The special key that allows for operations on the encrypted data is obtained by calling `TFHESecretKeySet::cloud()` on the previously-generated key.